 Chair of Admissions Committee

 My interest in education began towards the end of my PhD in Molecular Biology when I had the opportunity to supervise a summer school student.
 After I finished my PhD I started a PGCE to train to be a teacher of Science and my passion for education has grown ever since.
 I have taught Science, mainly A-Level and GCSE Biology, at Hardenhuish School in Chippenham since 2009.

-I live in Limpley Stoke and have two children who currently attend Freshford Church School.
+I live in Limpley Stoke and have one child who currently attend Freshford Church School, and one child who has recently left Freshford to move onto Secondary School.
 I have really valued the opportunities my children have had to go to both a fantastic preschool and school within our villages.
 I enjoyed supporting Freshford Preschool as a Chair of the Committee when my youngest child was there and gained a huge appreciation of the value of early years education from this role.
 Joining the Local Governing Committee for Freshford Church School was an obvious next step and I feel privileged to be able to support the school in my role as Co-Chair of Governors.

 Sara Buchanan Co-Chair of Governors, BWMAT-appointed

 I have been a governor since 2017 and was elected as Co-Chair in July 2021.
 When I moved with my family to Freshford in 2015, our two sons were warmly welcomed into Freshford’s very special school community.
 Coming from a much larger school in London we were immediately impressed by the dedication and creativity of Freshford’s small staff team, as well as the important contribution of the parent community in enhancing the children’s learning and enjoyment of school.